 A re-run of presidential elections in Georgia’s breakaway region of Abkhazia have begun, with a reformist candidate the strong favourite.

-“As subsequent events showed, this step allowed [us] to cool hot heads in Tbilisi and prevent events developing along military lines, the likelihood of which was more than real,” a Russian statement said.
+“As subsequent events showed, this step allowed [us] to cool hot heads in Tbilisi and prevent events developing along military lines, the likelihood of which was more than real.”

 The statement is Russia’s first admission for at least a decade that its air force has flown over Georgian territory.

-Saakashvili said Russian fighter jets had come close to the Georgian capital late on Tuesday.
+Saakashvili said the jets had come close to the Georgian capital late on Tuesday.

 Saakashvili said Russia’s behaviour was a reaction to Nato expansion and an increasing US presence in the region.